 Which Phones are Compatible with Holafly Travel eSIMs?

-Before we talk about the Holafly Australia eSIM specifically, you first need to know whether your phone can even support Holafly's eSIM.
+Before discussing the Holafly Australia eSIM specifically, you must know whether your phone can even support Holafly's eSIM.

 Sure, your phone may support eSIM, but the local mobile operator and travel eSIM provider, like Holafly, first needs to certify a phone before the users can use their products.

 As of August 2023, the phones shown in the infographic below are compatible with Holafly eSIMs:

 With that out of the way, let's talk about the Holafly Australia eSIM!